-To shorten the cooking time, wrap the ribs in aluminum foil after a couple of hours of smoking.
-Then, place them back in the smoker (or in a 250 degree Fahrenheit oven) for three hours.
+To shorten the cooking time, wrap the ribs in aluminum foil after three hours of cooking in the smoker.
+Place them back in the smoker (or in a 250 degree Fahrenheit oven) for three more hours.
 Remove the foil and check for doneness.

-When your smoking ribs are almost done, you could baste them with a thinned down barbeque sauce, or a mopping sauce.
+When your smoking ribs are almost done, you could baste them with a thinned down barbecue sauce, or a mopping sauce.
 There are many variations you could try.
 Something as simple as apple juice works.
 Or a concoction of ten different ingredients may be the ticket.